<MODIFIER>#

 runge_rollover

-replacement of the previous one, that switches to to mixed integration only when the initial theta method a integration fails
+allows to switch to mixed integration only when the initial theta_method_a integration fails

 plane_stress